BLOG

 3. Local File Inclusion: Verify that File System Access is disabled for any WebViews (webview.getSettings().setAllowFileAccess(false);).

-Developers generally use hidden fields and values or any hidden functionality to distinguish higher level users from lower level users.
+Developers generally use hidden fields and values or any hidden functionality to distinguish higher-level users from lower-level users.
 An attacker can intercept the calls (IPC or web service calls) and temper with such sensitive parameters.
-Weak implementation of such functionalities leads to improper behavior of an app and even granting higher level permissions to an attacker.
-This can be easily exploited using something called as hooking.
+Weak implementation of such functionalities leads to improper app behavior and even granting higher-level permissions to an attacker.
+This can be easily exploited using something called hooking.

 Related Topic- Understanding OWASP Top 10 Mobile: Security Decisions Via Untrusted Inputs